enthought/traits/docs/source/traits_user_manual/observing.rst

    when the specified trait change occurs.

    :param expression: A description of the traits are being observed.
 See :ref:`observe-expression` for details.
-   :type expression: str or list of str or |ObserverExpression|
+   :type expression: str or list or |ObserverExpression|
    :param bool post_init: Whether the change handler is added after the
     initial object state is set.
    :param str dispatch: A string dedicating how the handler should be run.